Sponsor Licence Revocation (Worker Advice)

 If you have received a letter from UKVI telling you that your employer has had their Sponsor Licence revoked, then first of all our sympathies for finding yourself in this difficult and worrying situation.

-UKVI will normally wait two calendar months, after revoking the sponsor’s licence, before notifying each sponsored worker.
+UKVI will normally wait about two calendar months, after revoking the sponsor’s licence, before notifying each sponsored worker.
 Therefore, the 60-day period will start from the date on the Home Office (UKVI) letter informing you that your visa is being cancelled, not from the date your sponsor loses their licence.

 You can continue to work, as per the conditions attached to your visa, until the 60-day period has expired.